devbyray/devworld-2025-local-ai/presentation/slides.md

 <!--

 - **Goal:** Run open-source LLMs on a local computer.
-Like LLama3.3, Phi4, Mistral and Gemma 2.
+Like LLama3, Mistral, Gemma 2, and DeepSeek.
 - **Customise:** Create your own version of an LLM by setting the temperature, system prompt, and more.
 - **Chat with your files:** Can check files on your computer if you provide the path as context for a prompt.
 - **API:** Easy to use API for integration with other tools.
 Or you could build a tool yourself.
 The API is highly inspired by the OpenAI API for ChatGPT.